 The Ethics Committee is not a policy making or decision making body, but is available to provide consultation and recommendations when requested or needed.
-Students may bring issues to this committee by making a request to the Academic Affairs Office (either the Provost or Academic Affairs Associate).
+Students may bring issues to this committee by making a request to the Academic Affairs Office (either the Provost, Associate Director of Academic Affairs or Academic Affairs Associate).